Entropicity/Theory-of-Entropicity-ToE/README.md

 Serve as a stable, long‑term reference independent of any single publishing platform

-What You Will Find Here
+What You Will Find Here:
 Core definitions and axioms of the Theory of Entropicity

 The Master Entropic Equation and Obidi Field Equations